lodash/lodash/doc/README.md

 ### <a id="_isnanvalue"></a>`_.isNaN(value)`
 <a href="#_isnanvalue">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L2688 "View in source") [&#x24C9;][1]

 Checks if a `value` is `NaN`.
-Note: this is not the same as native `isNaN`, which will return true for `undefined` and other values.
+Note: This is not the same as native `isNaN`, which will return true for `undefined` and other values.
 See http://es5.github.com/#x15.1.2.4.

 #### Arguments
 1. `value` *(Mixed)*: The value to check.